sbustamante/CosmicVoidsPaper/RefereeResponse.md

     superior.**

     Response:
-    - We now talk about "maxima" instead of "ridge" in the TA profiles.
-We have also removed the references of the TA as a "superior" characterization.
+    - We now talk about "maxima" instead of "ridge" in the FA profiles.
+We have also removed the references of the FA as a "superior" characterization.